cosmicexplorer/ceed/README.md

 ceed
 ====

-IT'S CALLED CEED BECAUSE IT MAKES A **TREE** FROM C CODE GET IT
+IT'S CALLED CEED BECAUSE IT MAKES A **TREE** FROM C CODE *GET IT*

 Produces an AST from preprocessed C source code using jison, a C grammar, and some sunlight.

-This is a library producing nodes suitable for [selectree](https://github.com/cosmicexplorer/selectree).
-Anything that modifies syntax goes here.
-This shouldn't require a lot of changes after it's written.
+Use [selectree][] to manipulate tree for any mid-end optimizations (none implemented yet).
+Finally, have LLVM/C backends to produce working binaries with the help of [llc][], or view the result of optimizations as formatted C code (shelling out to [clang-format][]).
+Packaged as a command-line program and a library.

 # TODO

-- [x] actually generate nodes
+- [x] actually generate nodes *2016-02-19*
-- [ ] create appropriate class hierarchy to represent nodes (abstract from parse tree)
+- [ ] abstract AST from parse tree
+- [ ] generate basic IR from nodes for some small example program
+- [ ] generate valid IR for "hello world" program
+- [ ] generate valid IR for arbitrary programs
+- [ ] demonstrate utility by implementing mid-end optimizations through use of [selectree][]
+- [ ] generate C from nodes
+    - view result of optimizations in real time
+    - can live modify optimization code, or input code to see how to satisfy optimization constraints

+## Usability Improvements

 - [ ] Use line number output from cpp as specified [here](https://gcc.gnu.org/onlinedocs/cpp/Preprocessor-Output.html).
 Remove the `-P` from the test command.
     - can preprocess in [the driver](driver.coffee)
         - form sorted map of input lines from `cpp` to line numbers as given